Netwrix: History

 In August 2022, Netwrix acquired USERCUBE, a France-based software developer of identity governance and administration solutions.
 In September 2022, Netwrix acquired MATESO, a software manufacturer based in Germany that develops an enterprise password management solution.
 In November, 2022, Netwrix acquired IMANAMI, US-based software company that specializes in Identity and Access management solutions for Microsoft on-prem and cloud based active directory.
 In December, 2022, Netwrix acquired Remediant, a US-based software developer of a privileged access management solution that focuses on discovering and removing always-available administrative access.

 In February, 2024, Netwrix acquired CoSoSys, a US-based software developer of a data loss prevention solution for endpoints.
-In August 2024, Netwrix acquired PingCastle, a software company based in France that develops Active Directory discovery and assessment tool.
+In August 2024, Netwrix acquired PingCastle, a software company based in France that develops Active Directory discovery and assessment tools.
 On 14 October 2024, Steve Dickson's CEO role was transitioned to Grady Summers.
 Steve Dickson remained on the Board of Directors of Netwrix.

 In April 2025, Netwrix became the first data security company to launch an MCP (Model Context Protocol) server, introducing agentic AI capabilities to cybersecurity operations.
 The free, open-source integration with Netwrix Access Analyzer allows AI assistants like Claude and Microsoft Copilot to query security data using natural language.
 This enables security teams to instantly assess sensitive data exposure, user access risks, and stale accounts—without writing queries or navigating dashboards.
 The release positions Netwrix at the forefront of conversational cybersecurity tools, with future MCP support planned for Privilege Secure and Threat Manager.